Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Background

 \subsection{Probabilistic Knowledge}

 Probabilistic knowledge, initially proposed by \cite{bacchus1989representing}, has gained widespread acceptance as a means of representing uncertainty and confidence regarding statements (e.g., \cite{halpern2017reasoning}).
-It has been found to have extensive application in fields such as machine learning (\cite{richardson2006markov, russell2015unifying}).
-When the value of an object is known, the correctness of a statement can be quantified using a probability measure.
-For instance, when assessing the statement that a person has diabetes, the probability of its correctness may be $\alpha\%$ given a person with hyperglycemia, while it could be $\beta\%$ for a healthy person.
-A certain event about an object has a probability of 1, while an impossible event has a probability of 0.
-A correctness function $f$ is associated with each statement to evaluate the probability of its correctness given an object, i.e., $f: \mathcal{X} \rightarrow [0, 1]$.
-The confidence (or belief) of a person regarding the truth of a statement is defined to be
+It has found extensive applications in fields such as machine learning \cite{richardson2006markov, russell2015unifying}.
+To elucidate probabilistic knowledge, we follow the first-order logic \cite{barwise1977fol} to define a statement (proposition) specific to an object $X$ as applying a predicate $f$ to $X$ or its possible value $x$.
+For instance, $f(X)$ can represent a statement as ``$X$ is a die and will return one when rolled randomly".
+Given a possible value $x$, the evaluation of a traditional predicate will return true or false, while probabilistic knowledge allows the correctness of $f(x)$ to be a probability, denoted as $Pr(f(x))$.
+Since $f$ is a single-variable predicate, $Pr(f(x))$ depends only on the input $x$.
+Using the aforementioned example, if $x$ represents a perfect six-sided die, $Pr(f(x)) = \frac{1}{6}$.
+The confidence of a person regarding the truth of the statement $f(X)$ is defined as

-We will use a correctness function $f$ to denote the corresponding statement.
+For instance, if a person believes that a die $X$ has a 50\% chance of being a perfect six-faced die and a 50\% chance of being a perfect four-faced die, their $Q(f(X))$ will be $0.5 \times \frac{1}{6} + 0.5 \times \frac{1}{4} = \frac{5}{24}$.
+We abbreviate $f(X)$ and $Q(f(X))$ as $f$ and $Q(f)$, respectively, when there is no ambiguity in referring to $X$.
 Analogous to the aforementioned posterior belief (Eq. \eqref{eq:bayesian_belief}), the confidence about a statement $f$ after an observation $y$ is given by

 When a person observes an event, the person may be more confident or more uncertain about a statement.
 Nevertheless, the person learns something new about the statement, so we call the change of confidence as knowledge gain about the statement, which is measured by $\frac{Q(f|y)}{Q(f)}$.